kwaldenphd/interactive-visualization-python/README.md

 303. For more on HTML file export: [`plotly`, Interactive HTML Export in Python](https://plotly.com/python/interactive-html-export/)

+<blockquote>Q5: Add to the code for at least one of the figures generated earlier in this lab to save the figure as an HTML file.
+Include code + comments.</blockquote>

 ### `dash`

 304. `plotly` figures can also be part of an itneractive web app built using `dash`.